tbuwadi/4411-MERN/readme.txt

-- deploy new version to google CLOUD open windows terminal gcloud app deploy (in client folder and in backend if changes made in both) gcloud app browse (to see the webapp)
+- deploy new version to google CLOUD open windows terminal cd client gcloud app deploy cd .. gcloud app deploy gcloud app browse (to see the webapp)